-On the 3 March 2021 the Chancellor of the Exchequer announced in the Budget a future increase in the Corporation Tax rate from 19% to 25%, effective from 1 April 2023.
-The change in rate has not yet been substantially enacted but had it been at the 31 December 2020 the impact on the Company's deferred tax assets and liabilities would be immaterial.
+On the 3 March 2021 the Chancellor of the Exchequer announced in the Budget a future increase in the Corporation Tax rate from 19% to 25%, effective from 1 April 2023 which has now been enacted.
+The change in tax rate has no material impact on the unrecognised deferred tax analysed above.